tuvalutorture/SIMAS/README.md

 > [!NOTE]
 > This is a REIMPLEMENTATION of the majority of SIMAS features.
 This may behave differently or not support certain commands.<br>

+> [!IMPORTANT]
+> When doing file i/o (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file, or else it will fail.

 ## DOCUMENTATION
 ### DATA TYPES
 #### - bool : a boolean value.